Notes, quotes and analysis from Neil Koepke on the Spartans' 3-1 win on Saturday.

 In addition to his duties with the Spartans, Carrier was the medical liaison to the CCHA for its on-ice officials medical needs from 2009-13.
 He is also an educational consultant for Athletic Trainers employed by Occupational Athletics, Inc. Company in Harrisburg, PA.

-A certified member of the National Athletics Trainers Association, he came to MSU from Ferris State where he served as assistant coordinator of sports medicine for five years.
+A certified member of the NATA, he came to MSU from Ferris State where he served as assistant coordinator of sports medicine for five years.
 He received a bachelor's of science degree in physical education from Ferris in 1979 and a master's degree in athletic training from Central Michigan in 1983.